ghibilines/annmodel11/README.md

 -model112.cpp implements new functions from model11.h

--model11.h    contains the struct for node, will contains functions for connecting nodes and setting and correcting internal weights
+-model11.h    contains the struct for node, contains functions for connecting nodes and setting and correcting internal weights